 Our technology is marked by continuous improvements throughout the year.
 Some of the highlights include: technology over a large area; from b/w to grayscale (better quality picture); smaller transistors.

 We begin working with a renowned EPD manufacturer and are able to produce several new, flexible demonstrators.
 The example shown is a 2″ 50ppi 80×60 display.

 Finding the right frontplane

 A dedicated R&D drive leads to a further improvement in transistor stability.
 We also begin the search for a new frontplane.

 Continued R&D work leads to a new proof of concept; a 50 ppi 80×60 pixel display (still using PDLC on glass) is created.

 Originally using polymer-dispersed liquid crystals (PDLC) on glass, the team works on further developing the process; we are now able to produce 10+ functioning organic transistors.
 The first 1″ demonstrator (4×4 pixels) is created.

 At the Cavendish Laboratory, Professor Henning Sirringhaus and his team develop a process for printing transistors.
-Together with Sir Richard Friend and Richard Evans, he founds a company; Plastic Logic is spun out of Cambridge University.
+Together with Sir Richard Friend and Stuart Evans, he founds a company; Plastic Logic is spun out of Cambridge University.